phoenixframework/phoenix/guides/authn_authz/scopes.md

 # Scopes

-A scope is a data structure used to keep information about the current request or session, such as the current user logged in, the organization/company it belongs to, permissions, and so on.
-Think about it as a container that holds information that is required in the huge majority of pages in your application.
-It can also hold important request metadata, such as IP addresses.
+A scope is a data structure used to keep information about the current request or session, such as the current user, the user's organization/company, permissions, and so on.
+Think of a scope as a container with information required by the majority of pages in your application.
+A scope can also hold request metadata, such as IP addresses.

-Scopes also play a very important role in security.
-OWASP (Open Worldwide Application Security Project) lists "Broken access control" as the biggest security risk in web applications.
-That's because most data in an application is not publicly available.
-Instead, it most often belongs to a user, a team, or an organization.
-Therefore, it is extremely important that, when you query the database, your queries, inserts, updates, and deletes are properly scoped to the current user/team/organization.
+Scopes play an important role in security.
+[OWASP](https://owasp.org/) lists "Broken access control" as a [top-10 security risk](https://owasp.org/Top10/).
+Most application data is private for a user, a team, or an organization.
+Your database CRUD operations must be properly scoped to the current user/team/organization.
+Phoenix generators such as `mix phx.gen.html`, `mix phx.gen.json`, and `mix phx.gen.live` automatically use your custom scopes.

-By using scopes, you have a single data structure that contains all relevant information, which is then passed around so all of your operations are properly scoped.
-By defining your own scopes, Phoenix generators such as `mix phx.gen.html`, `mix phx.gen.json`, and `mix phx.gen.live` will automatically make sure all operations pertain to that scope, ensuring that all generated code is safe by default.

-Scopes are also flexible: you can have more than one scope in your application and choose the relevant scope when invoking the relevant generator.
+Scopes are flexible.
+You can have more than one scope in your application and choose the specific scope when invoking a generator.
 When you run `mix phx.gen.auth`, it will automatically generate a scope for you, but you may also add your own.

 This guide will: